 When someone makes decisions that lead to accidental or even intentional death of another person, this is how wrongful death claims start.
-Thanks to these types of claims, the victim’s estate can file a lawsuit against the individual liable for their death.
+Thanks to these types of claims, the victim’s estate can file a lawsuit against the individual or parties liable for their death.
 These are filed by someone who represents the estate on behalf of the victim’s family and loved ones.

 How to know when to file a wrongful death lawsuit